 There is no cure for von Willebrand disease in dogs, but the condition can be managed.

 The goal of treatment is to control spontaneous bleeding and reduce the frequency of bleeding episodes.
 Owners of dogs who suffer from vWD should take care to make sure that their dogs avoid injury as much as possible.
 No roughhousing with other dogs, as even minor injuries can cause problems.

 Dogs with the condition should also not have hard foods like bones or rawhide chews that can cause gum bleeding or cuts in the mouth.

 In emergencies, dogs with vWD may receive blood transfusions or frozen plasma to stabilize bleeding.
 A vet may give the donor dog a drug called DDAVP to raise their von Willebrand Factor.

-A dog with von Willebrand disease may also take this drug.
-However, this is not recommended on a regular basis, as DDAVP is expensive and not all dogs respond to it.
+A dog with von Willebrand disease may also take this drug in non-emergencies.
+However, most vets do not recommend this on a regular basis, as DDAVP is expensive, and not all dogs respond to it.

 Dogs with von Willebrand disease should not receive certain medications that have anti-platelet or anticoagulant properties.
 These include aspirin, NSAIDs, estrogen, antihistamines, ibuprofen, penicillin, certain tranquilizers, and more.

 If the vet diagnoses your dog with von Willebrand disease, then ask about which medications to avoid.

 Do you have a dog who has vWD?
 How do you manage the condition?
 Let us know in the comments below!